Key

 Cilas' patented design provides customers with an

-The transition from wet to dry dispersion modes is accomplished
+The transition from liquid to dry dispersion modes is accomplished

 via